Niharika17S/Final_Pro/README.md

 # Project-3|| Amazon Review Analysis using Machine Learning.

 ![image](Images/amazon-logo.jpg)
-The goal of this porject is text classification that is, to automatically classify the text documents into one or more defined categories.
+The goal of this project is text classification that is, to automatically classify the text documents into one or more defined categories.
 Some examples of text classification are:
 * Understanding audience sentiment from social media,
 * Detection of spam and non-spam emails.